Romans 3:1

 it can lead you out of any trouble.
 God has revealed the truth about Himself,

-and it’s in His Word.
-You don’t need to go to some mystic hoping that they have
+and that truth in His Word.
+You do not need to go to some mystic hoping that

-spiritual powers above yours in order to get into touch with the divine.
-You
+they have spiritual powers above yours in order to get into touch with the

-don’t need to have visions and dreams, and you don’t have to wait until you die
+divine.
+You do not need to have visions and dreams, and you do not have to wait

-in order to know God.
-You can know the living Word by means of the written
+until you die in order to know God.
+You can know the living Word by means of

 Notice that the oracles of God were